 In October 2007, a judge in the U.S. District Court for the Northern District of Ohio dismissed 14 cases in which plaintiffs sought to foreclose mortgages held in securitization trusts by ruling that those plaintiffs lacked standing to sue.
-In each case, the judge found that the plaintiff was not the owner of the note and mortgage on the date the foreclosure complaint was filled in court.
+In each case, the judge found that the plaintiff was not the owner of the note and mortgage on the date the foreclosure complaint was filed in court.
 Similar actions have been initiated in other states.
-These actions arise as a result of the common practice in the mortgage in blank (i.e., the most page loan sellers providing the loan purchasers unrecorded assignments of the mortgage in blank (i.e., the mortgage itself has been properly assigned to the purchaser each time the mortgage loan has been sold.
+These actions arise as a result of the common practice in the mortgage industry of mortgage loan sellers providing the loan purchasers unrecorded assignments of the mortgage in blank (i.e., the assignments do not name the assignee).
+Some courts have held that before a note holder may initiate a foreclosure, the note holder must show proof to the court that the mortgage itself has been properly assigned to the purchaser each time the mortgage loan has been sold.
 It is sometimes difficult to obtain and then record originals of each successive assignment.
 It is still unclear whether higher courts will uphold the requirements imposed by these lower courts.